ramteid/omni/docs/README.md

-# Clio Documentation
+# Omni Documentation

-This directory contains the official documentation for Clio, built using [Docusaurus](https://docusaurus.io/).
+This directory contains the official documentation for Omni, built using [Docusaurus](https://docusaurus.io/).

 ## Overview

-The documentation is designed primarily for **IT teams** who need to deploy and manage Clio in production environments.
+The documentation is designed primarily for **IT teams** who need to deploy and manage Omni in production environments.
 It covers:

-- **Quick Start**: Get Clio running in under 10 minutes
+- **Quick Start**: Get Omni running in under 10 minutes
 - **Production Deployment**: Enterprise-ready setup guides
 - **Configuration**: Database, security, and data source setup
 - **Operations**: Monitoring, maintenance, and troubleshooting